RockyRahul19285/VegetableStore/README.md

 # VegetableStore
-Its a vegetable Store using the Java SpringBoot using Microservices as a Backend and Reactjs as a Frontend
+Its a vegetable Store using the Java, SpringBoot and Microservices as a Backend and Reactjs as a Frontend